jvanderaa/nautobot_ansible_import/README.md

 ## Nautobot

-Nautobot is a fork from Nautobot 2.10 to take the capabilities even further in the network automation space.
+Nautobot is a fork from NetBox 2.10.4 to take the capabilities even further in the network automation space.
 Take a look at the info on the [NTC home page](https://www.networktocode.com/nautobot/).
 The same features that have been part of Nautobot are still around and will evolve.
 If you want to take a test drive of Nautobot, take a look at [https://demo.nautobot.com](https://demo.nautobot.com).

 ## Most Recent Updates